NodeBE4/opinion/_posts/2022-01-24-theoryofdoom.md

 She has lost the narrative and likewise seemingly lost her mind.

+----- __54.3__ -----2022-01-27 10:06:33+08:00:

+> Covid vaccines are non-sterilizing

+You need to be clear that you're referring to sterilizing immunity and distinguish that from "immunity" conferred that is less than sterilizing immunity.

+It would also be good to explain the difference between "sterilizing immunity" and what it means to be "sterilized," because even though those words sound similar they're totally different.

+----- __54.4__ -----2022-01-27 10:11:11+08:00:

+> I think the biggest difference between someone like you and someone like me is that you still trust the government.
+Whereas I'm sitting here thinking "How could anyone still trust the government?"
+>
+> Public health officials have destroyed their own credibility.
+Just to give some examples.

+Most of those examples are pretty far off topic and, frankly, old news.
+Your argument is that there's more than ample evidence to be skeptical of anyone speaking on these issues right now.
+The people who agree with you already agreed with you before you wrote the post.
+The people who disagree aren't going to be persuaded to change their minds based on what you wrote.
+They're just going to dig their heels in deeper.

 ### 55: [‘We have a sacred obligation’: Biden threatens to send troops to Eastern Europe](https://old.reddit.com/r/geopolitics/comments/scwdhk/we_have_a_sacred_obligation_biden_threatens_to/), submitted on 2022-01-26 11:41:30+08:00.

 ----- __55.1__ -----2022-01-26 11:59:51+08:00: